Skyline Tower (Queens): History

 Citigroup had controlled the site since the 1980s, having taken ownership of it during the development of One Court Square and the smaller Two Court Square.
 Though Citi had planned a third office tower on the site, by 2015 the company decided it did not need the potential space and that the land was more valuable as a development site.
 As a result, Citi hired JLL to market the site and several months later sold the parcel to Flushing, Queens-based developer Chris Xu for $143 million.

 In February 2016, permits were initially filed for a 79-story tower that would reach a height of 963 ft.
 However, due to Long Island City's proximity to LaGuardia Airport, the Federal Aviation Administration ruled that the building could rise no higher than 762 ft without posing a threat to landing airplanes.
 As a result, the development was downsized to its current height of 762 ft.
 In September 2016, developer Chris Jiashu Xu refinanced the development site with a $100 million loan from the Bank of China.

 Foundation work at the site began in late 2017.
 In July 2018, the developers secured $502 million in financing from a consortium of banks led by JPMorgan Chase, the largest-ever financing for a private real estate development in Queens.
 By the end of 2018, foundation work was complete and the building had risen to the sixth floor.
 The project launched sales in May 2019, targeting a sellout of over $1 billion, a record for Queens.
 The building topped-out in October 2019.

 The Skyline Tower was finished in July 2021.
 The building's developers had added an elevator at the Court Square–23rd Street station and were planning another elevator in the future.
 Half the condos at the building had been sold by September 2021.
 During the year, the Skyline Tower had sold more units than any other luxury development in the city.
+By June 2024, nine-tenths of the apartments had been sold.